schandrika/volttron-docs/source/developing-volttron/developing-agents/agent-development.rst

 ----------------------------------

 The agent's VIP connection can be used to publish data to the message bus.
 The message published and topic to publish to are determined by the agent implementation.
-Classes of agents already :ref:`specified by VOLTTRON <Agent-Specifications>` may have well-defined intended topic usage, see those agent specifications for further detail.

 .. code-block:: python